Nova Scotia in the American Revolution: Loyalist settlements

 About 20,000 Loyalists fled to Nova Scotia during and after the American Revolution.
 Most came from the state of New York.
 The three largest settlements being Saint John River Valley, Digby, Nova Scotia and Shelburne, Nova Scotia.
-Cape Breton was a separate colony as received 3150 Loyalists.
+Cape Breton was a separate colony and received 3150 Loyalists.
 Ile St. Jean received 300 Loyalist refugees.
 The British returned New Ireland to the Americans and the territory in Maine entered the control of the newly independent American state of Massachusetts.
 Those from New Ireland settled St. Andrews, New Brunswick.
 With the Loyalist homeland gone, Nova Scotia was divided to accommodate the Loyalists: both New Brunswick and Cape Breton were created as separate colonies for the Loyalists (Cape Breton returned to Nova Scotia in 1820).

 There are many Loyalists who settled in Halifax and were buried in the Old Burying Ground (Halifax, Nova Scotia), including a number of Black Loyalists who have unmarked graves.

 Numerous British soldiers became Loyalists and their regiments settled in various communities across Nova Scotia.
 The Royal Fencible American Regiment settled in Wallace, Nova Scotia.
 The Second Battalion of the 84th Regiment of Foot (Royal Highland Emigrants) settled in Municipality of East Hants, particularly at Kennetcook, Nova Scotia.

 There were three Regiments that settled Digby, Nova Scotia: New Jersey Volunteers, the Royal Garrison Battalion and the Loyal American Regiment.
 Black Pioneers settled in Brindley Town, (now Acaciaville, Nova Scotia).

 The Black Pioneers settled at Annapolis Royal, Nova Scotia.
 The Hessians also settled Annapolis Royal and other places in Nova Scotia.

 At Guysborough, Nova Scotia there were six regiments that settled: Jamaica Rangers, Jamaica Volunteers, Negro Horse, Royal North Carolina Regiment, Duke of Cumberland's Regiment and the North Carolina Highlanders.
 East Country Harbour, Nova Scotia was settled by three regiments: the Royal North Carolina Regiment, the King's Carolina Rangers (see Joseph Marshall) and the South Carolina Royalists.

 The Royal Nova Scotia Volunteer Regiment settled Ship Harbour, Nova Scotia and Antigonish, Nova Scotia.

 The King's Orange Rangers settled in Middleton, Nova Scotia.